professorsloth/mod_miniplate/README.md

     <h1>An article</h1>
     <p>This is some dummy content.</p>

-The above content file injected into the template above would yield:
+The above content file injected into the template above yields:

     <!DOCTYPE html>
     <html>